HydraulicRobert/NotificationAPI/README.md

 -either start the server to create an empty ini file using "java -jar notification...snapshot.jar"

--or start it with the -c startcommand to use the server's inbuilt ini configuration, like "java -jar notification...snapshot.jar -c"
+-or start it with the -c startcommand to use the servers inbuilt ini configuration, like "java -jar notification...snapshot.jar -c"

 -then add a user using "java -jar notification...snapshot.jar -a username password"